Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Numerical Experiments

 where $\mathds 1 \coloneqq (1,1,1)^\intercal$.
 We expected this to be an easy target for estimators based on random walk MCMC samples, but problematic when using ULA samples because of the multimodality.

 \paragraph{GP regression with automatic relevance determination.} In this real-life problem, Gaussian process regression is applied to noise level prediction.
 We used data aquired by NASA through testing airfoil blade sections in an anechoic wind tunnel\footnote{available at \href{https://archive.ics.uci.edu/ml/datasets/airfoil+self-noise}{https://archive.ics.uci.edu/ml/datasets/airfoil+self-noise}}.
-The dataset provided six predictors for the noise level, of which we used four because a Laplace approximation of the posterior suggested that two of the predictors (frequency and angle of attack) had low posterior variance around the MAP point.
+The dataset provided six predictors for the noise level.
+As some of these where on a log-scale, we exponentiated them and centered the data in a preprocessing step.
 A Gaussian automatic relevance determination (ARD) kernel was used, inducing individual variances for all predictors as model parameters.
-The remaining parameters were the likelihood scale and the mean of the GP, resulting in a six dimensional posterior.
-We used independent standard normal distributions as priors on $\log(\exp(\sigma^2_*) - 1), \log(\lambda)$, and $\mu$, where $\sigma^2_*$ are ARD variances, $\lambda$ is the likelihood scale and $\mu$ the GP mean.
+Another parameter was the likelihood scale of the GP, resulting in a seven dimensional posterior.
+We used independent standard normal distributions as priors on $\log(\exp(\sigma^2_*) - 1), \log(\lambda)$, where $\sigma^2_*$ are ARD variances and $\lambda$ is the likelihood scale.
 Ground truth for the posterior was obtained using $100\,000$ iterations from MH with optimal scaling and the standard estimator.
 This was repeated three times, resulting in $300\,000$ overall samples for establishing ground truth.

+In what follows, we discuss the convergence for MCIS based on unadjusted Langevin and MH chains using the different targets in detail.